The Committee consisted of the following Members:

 The last thing I have asked for in new clause 1 is for the report to look at the number of business start-ups using termination payments as funding in their first year in each region of the United Kingdom and the impact the clauses will have on that.
 An awful lot of people use termination payments to begin a new business.
 The Minister is talking about increases in the number of people employed, but we would not see those increases if we did not have new businesses starting and people having the funding to start them.
 As we know, it is difficult to get bank loans, for example, for many of these things, and a number of businesses are started on the basis of the redundancy payments that people receive.
 That is important.

 The Opposition have tabled new clause 4, which I entirely support.
-The first part is exactly the same as what we have put forward, it is just in different language.
+The first part is exactly the same as what we have put forward, just in different language.
 The second part looks for an assessment of the impact that the new class 1A liability will have on employers.
 That came out clearly in the evidence session this morning.
 The OTS and the CIOT said that the Bill is not a simplification for employers.
 Some employers currently have no liability for class 1A national insurance contributions because they deal only in cash and do not deal in benefits in kind.
 They will be brought into the class 1A situation and will have to pay that liability.
 For a number of those employers, that may be for the first time.

 The other issue for employers is that the Government have chosen to put termination awards as a class 1A liability and to do collection in real time, rather than at the end of the tax year.
 That is not the way that any other class 1A contributions are paid.
 It is, however, the way that other pay-as-you-earn contributions, for example, are paid.
 My understanding from the evidence given this morning is that the Government could have chosen to have termination awards as class 1 contributions, not class 1A contributions, with employee contributions exempted in the same way that those for pensioners are exempted.
 That would have been a much clearer situation for employers than deciding to do it as a class 1A liability.
 An awful lot of employers will have a liability as a result of these changes, whereas far fewer would have liability if it was a class 1 liability.